 4. Plan healthcare carefully

 “What might surprise someone retiring this year is how much health insurance costs these days,” says Barzideh.
 He says many people put off retirement until they’re old enough to get Medicare, unless they can find a cheaper alternative before then.

 So if you’re planning on retiring, make sure you have an affordable healthcare plan.
 But it’s not as easy to know what your options are and set up the plan as it was when you were working.

-Here again a good financial adviser may be able to help you find quality, affordable options and compare the costs and the effects on your overall financial plan.
+Here again, a good financial advisor may be able to help you find quality, affordable options and compare the costs and the effects on your overall financial plan.

 5. Shift your perspective from saving to spending

 You’ve gone your whole life working and saving, but now that you’re in retirement you’ve made it to the time you’ve been saving for.
 You’ll have to shift to a spending mentality.

 “Up until retirement, we think spending what we have saved is ‘bad,’” says Duncan.
 “In retirement, it’s just the opposite.
 It’s actually OK to spend, and not save, during retirement.
 Although this seems simple enough, it is a hard emotional change for many people because we feel like we’re breaking the rules.”